IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 #### Examples

-*  Set the default profile for type cics-deploy to the profile named 'profilename':
+*  Set the default profile for type cics\-deploy to the profile named 'profilename':

       * `$  zowe profiles set-default cics-deploy-profile profilename`